ayoubhr/central-system-for-web/README.md

-# RrssFrontend
+# Central System For Web

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

-## Development server
+Serves as the frontend application of [Central System Api](https://github.com/ayoubhr/central-system-api).

+## HOW TO RUN THE APPLICACION

+Step 1: run npm install.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Step 2: Run `ng serve` and navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding